egiden/django-contact-us-tools/docs/source/usage.rst

    .. note::

-      If you do not wish to display a copyright notice, and for further customisation options, see the section :doc:`BaseMessage Model <base_message_model>`.
+      If you do not wish to display a copyright notice, and for further customisation options, see the section :doc:`BaseMessage Model <models>`.

 #.
 Register the proxy model to the admin site in your app's ``admin.py``: